buddhist-uni/buddhist-uni.github.io/_tags/underage.md

 parents: [lay]
 ---

-And some advice on how to parent as a Buddhist.
+The experience of Buddhism for young people and some advice regarding (Buddhist parenting of) children.